katerinanavab/webdocs/docs/course-info.md

 ## Assignments & Grading

 ### 💻 Projects (50% of total grade)
-* Programming projects serve as the bulk of our coursework, and will be completed/submitted through Replit, with grades/feedback posted on BlackBaud.
+* Programming projects serve as the bulk of our coursework, and will be completed/submitted through **Replit**, with grades/feedback posted on **BlackBaud**.
-* Projects are graded on a 5-point scale, and extra credit is always available to encourage effort and creativity.
+* Projects are graded on a 5-point scale, and **extra credit** is always available to encourage effort and creativity.
-  * See "Grading Rubric" section below!
+  * _See "Grading Rubric" section below._
-* ⏰ Lateness Policy: Late projects may only receive up to 75% credit if submitted UNDER one week late, or up to 50% credit if submitted OVER one week late.
+* ⏰ **LATE WORK POLICY**: Late projects may only receive up to 75% credit if submitted UNDER one week late, or up to 50% credit if submitted OVER one week late.
   * Whenever you submit work after the assignment has been graded, you must SEND ME AN EMAIL, otherwise I will not be notified.
-* 💯 Grade Improvement Policy: You may re-submit projects for a full RE-GRADE, but you must email me to let me know which project, and it must be completed at least one week BEFORE the end of the current quarter.
+* 💯 **GRADE IMPROVEMENT POLICY**: You may re-submit projects for a full RE-GRADE, but you must email me to let me know which project, and it must be completed at least one week BEFORE the end of the current quarter.
   * When re-working your projects, you are encouraged to come to office hours for help or more feedback.
 I am way more likely to grade your work favorably if you've shown effort towards improving your skills...
   * Coding is an iterative process which means it is VERY normal not to have your programs working perfectly the first time!
 Programmers often have to edit their code many times.